Every author wants to publish an Amazon bestseller. But do you know how to choose Amazon book categories as part of book marketing?

 We identified a dozen categories that exhibit a low bestseller threshold, but how to narrow it down to the two or three most promising categories?

-Therein lies the trick.
 How can we determine if a category is promising?
-Or to state it differently, how can we measure readers’ interest in a given subject or category?
+Or, to state it differently, how can we measure readers’ interest in a given subject or category?

-So if we have a book that can fit in both categories, we would be better off choosing the latter one.
+So if we have a book that can fit into both categories, we would be better off choosing the latter one.

 Let’s look at the top of the median revenue list to tickle our imagination a bit: